kimipooh/wp-hidden-password-protected-pages/readme.txt

 * Fixed some variable check.
 * Fixed the load_plugin_textdomain parameter.
 * Add the function for deleting the setting values from the DB when the plugin is removed.
+* Tested up WordPress 5.8 with PHP 8.0.

 = 1.2.2 =
 * Added the response of CSRF (Cross-Site Request Forgery) vulnerability for this plugin's settings.